Home

 Lastly, it is advantageous to use a secure, dry and undisturbed storage facility to keep your exhibit in pristine condition.
 This will help ensure it doesn’t get inadvertently bumped or knocked over.
 And, you don’t have to worry about your display cases taking up valuable storage space at your workplace.

-Information for this article was provided by Chris Harmen of New York trade show booth company Skyline Displays, which specializes in exhibit installation, storage, refurbishing, displays and graphics.
+Information by Chris Harmen of New York Skyline Displays, which specializes in exhibit installation, storage, refurbishing, displays and graphics.

 Trade Show Freight Services